ionic-enterprise/cs-demo-weather-widgets/packages/react/NOTES.md

 1. Update the `name` to match the scope and name that these wrappers will be published under (for example: `@ionic-enterprise/cs-demo-weather-widgets-react`).
 1. Remove the `private: true` to allow the package to be published.
 1. Update or add the `description`, `license`, `homepage`, `repository` `version`, and `publishConfig` values (see bellow for a sample).
-1. `npm i -D @rollup/plugin-node-resolve rollup-plugin-sourcemaps rollup rimraf` (we will use this later, it is just easiest to install it now)
+1. `pnpm add -D @rollup/plugin-node-resolve rollup-plugin-sourcemaps rollup rimraf` (we will use this later, it is just easiest to install it now)
 1. Add our Stencil project as the sole dependency.
-Run a command such as the following (adjust for your own package names): `npx lerna add @ionic-enterprise/cs-demo-weather-widgets --scope=@ionic-enterprise/cs-demo-weather-widgets-react`
+Run a command such as the following (adjust for your own package names): `pnpm add @ionic-enterprise/cs-demo-weather-widgets`

 ```JSON
 {